-Functions declared as abstract can still have function bodies.
-This is so that even though they must be overridden, they can still provide 'base class functionality.'
+Member functions declared as abstract can still have function bodies.
+This is so that even though they must be overridden, they can still provide 'base class functionality', e.g. through super.foo() in a derived class.
+Note that the class is still abstract and cannot be instantiated directly.